Causation, Measurement Relevance and No-conspiracy in EPR: EPR correlations and Common Causes

-Thus (Reichenbachian) \emph{common cause completability} constitutes a very powerful tool if we are to provide common cause explanations of generic correlations.
-Common cause completability however faces its own problems, especially when it comes to the physical interpretation of either the enlarged probability space $\mathcal{S}'$ or the new common causes contained in it.
-In particular, it seems a fair criticism to the program to claim that common cause completability is a merely a formal device, which is likely to lack physical meaning in many (perhaps too many) cases.
-I shall not discuss such matters here but just point out that such criticisms may successfully be dealt with.\footnote{I point the reader to \cite{sanpedro-suarez2009} for a recent assessment the significance of common cause completability, possible criticisms to it and possible strategies to avoid these.} I shall assume here that common cause completability is in fact a reliable and powerful tool when aiming at common cause explanations.
+\emph{Common cause completability} thus constitutes a very powerful tool if we are to provide common cause explanations of generic correlations.
+The whole program faces however its own problems, especially when it comes to the physical interpretation of either the enlarged probability space $\mathcal{S}'$ or the new common causes contained in it.\footnote{I point the reader to \cite{sanpedro-suarez2009} for a recent assessment the significance of common cause completability, possible criticisms to it and the strategies to avoid these.} In particular, it seems a fair criticism to the program to claim that common cause completability is merely a formal device, which is likely to lack physical meaning in many (perhaps too many) cases.
+To be more precise, what \citeauthor{hofer-szabo1999} show is that, for any given correlation, there exist formal objects (events on the algebra) which conform to Definition~\ref{def:rpcc}.
+These we call (Reichenbachian) common causes, as pointed out, even if they may well lack physical (causal) interpretation.
+Thus, what \emph{common cause completability} provides, rather than a proof that there exist common causes (with causal/physical meaning this time) for any correlation, is a proof that these cannot be ruled out.
+All in all, and despite the limitations of the formal results by \citeauthor{hofer-szabo1999}, the idea of \emph{common cause completability} encodes a bunch of good intuitions as to what we should require or expect when looking for common cause explanations. \emph{Common cause completability} can thus be taken as a good heuristic or methodological tool when aiming at explaining correlations in terms of common causes.
+It is with this remarks in mind that \emph{common cause completability} is invoked here.